-Enzymes in your mouth partially break down sucrose into glucose and fructose, and acid in your stomach breaks it down further.
-However, the majority of sugar digestion happens in the small intestine (4).
+Enzymes in your mouth partially break down sucrose into glucose and fructose.
+However, the majority of sugar digestion happens in the small intestine (5).

 The enzyme sucrase, which is made by the lining of your small intestine, splits sucrose into glucose and fructose.
-They are then absorbed into your bloodstream as described above (4).
+The glucose and fructose are then absorbed into your bloodstream as described above (15).

 The presence of glucose increases the amount of fructose that is absorbed and also stimulates the release of insulin.
-This means that more fructose is used to create fat, compared to when this type of sugar is eaten alone (11).
+Excessive absorption of fructose can promote the increased creation of fat stores in the liver (

-Therefore, eating fructose and glucose together may harm your health more than eating them separately.
-This may explain why added sugars like high-fructose corn syrup are linked to various health issues.
+It may explain why added sugars like high fructose corn syrup are linked to various health issues.

 Your body converts fructose to glucose in the liver to use it for energy.
-Excess fructose places a burden on your liver, which may lead to a series of metabolic problems (11).
+Excess fructose from processed foods and beverages places a burden on your liver, which may lead to a series of metabolic problems (

-Several studies have demonstrated the harmful effects of high fructose consumption.
-These include insulin resistance, type 2 diabetes, obesity, fatty liver disease and metabolic syndrome (12, 13, 14).
+Several studies have demonstrated the harmful effects of high fructose corn syrup.
+These include insulin resistance, type 2 diabetes, obesity, fatty liver disease, and metabolic syndrome (

-Another study found that while all added sugars can increase your risk of type 2 diabetes and obesity, fructose may be the most harmful (15).
+Another study found that while all added sugars can increase your risk of type 2 diabetes and obesity, high fructose corn syrup may be the most harmful (

-Summary Fructose has been linked to several negative health effects, including obesity, type 2 diabetes, insulin resistance and fatty liver disease.
+Fructose in processed foods and beverages has been linked to several negative health effects, including obesity, type 2 diabetes, insulin resistance, and fatty liver disease.
 Consuming fructose may also increase feelings of hunger and sugar cravings.

 The harmful health effects associated with sugar consumption are due to the high amount of added sugar in the typical Western diet.

-The World Health Organization recommends limiting added sugars to 5–10% of your daily calorie consumption.
-In other words, if you’re eating 2,000 calories per day, keep added sugars to less than 25–50 grams (21).
+The World Health Organization (WHO) recommends limiting added sugars to 5–10% of your daily calorie consumption.
+In other words, if you’re eating 2,000 calories per day, keep added sugars to less than 25–50 grams (31).

-To put that into perspective, one 12-ounce (355 ml) can of soda contains about 30 grams of added sugar, which is enough to push you over your daily limit (22).
+To put that into perspective, one 12-ounce (355 ml) can of soda contains nearly 40 grams of added sugar, which is enough to push you over your daily limit (

-What’s more, sugars are not only added to foods that are obviously sweet like sodas, ice cream and candy, but also to foods you wouldn’t necessarily expect, such as condiments, sauces and frozen foods.
+Sugars are not only added to foods that are obviously sweet like sodas, ice cream, and candy.
+They are also added to foods you wouldn’t necessarily expect, such as condiments, sauces, and frozen foods.

 When buying processed foods, always read the ingredient list carefully to look for hidden sugars.
 Keep in mind that sugar can be listed by over 50 different names.